turingschool/backend-curriculum-site/module3/lessons/intro_to_basic_auth.md

 # models/user.rb
-class User < ApplicationRecord validates :username, uniqueness: true, presence: true validates_presence_of :password, require: true end
+class User < ApplicationRecord validates :username, uniqueness: true, presence: true validates_presence_of :password end
 ```
 Run your test

 Our model test is complaining that we don't have an attribute called `password`, and it's right!
 Look at the migration and the schema.
 We have a field called `password_digest`.